MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/troubleshooting-servicenow-knowledge-connector.md

 - BFB160
 - MET150
 - MOE150
-description: "Troubleshoot issues with the ServiceNow Knowledge Graph connector for Microsoft Copilot."
+description: "Troubleshoot issues with the ServiceNow Knowledge Graph connector for Microsoft Search and Copilot."
 ---
 # Troubleshooting guide for ServiceNow Knowledge Microsoft Graph connector